xTriixrx/satpy-scrapy/README.md

 ```

 <p align="center">
 You can test your Tor client configuration by running the tor_check.py program with your tor password by editing line 37 of the program.
 After you run the program you should see 2 different IP addresses which are not your own IP address.

-Now we just need to set up the config file and secret file containing a hashed string.
+We just need to set up the config file and secret file containing a hashed string.
 This hashed string should be the hash for your tor password that you have defined for the ControlPort.

 To generate a hash, use the hasher.py program to produce a hash.
-Once a hash is produced, copy this and while as the root user create a file that should be only known to you and stored somewhere other than the satpy-scrapy directory location and paste the hash into this file.
-Once this file is saved, chmod this file as root into a readonly mode (400) such that only the root user can access this special file.
+Once a hash is produced, copy this and while as the root user create a file that should be only known to you and stored somewhere other than the satpy-scrapy directory location and paste the hash into this file.Once this file is saved, chmod this file as root into a readonly mode (400) such that only the root user can access this special file.

 Lastly, create a config.xml file within the satpy-scrapy directory as root and populate the fields templated in the example config.xml file.
 Once the config file is finished being written to, also as root chmod this file to be readonly (400) as well.
-Enforcing root privileges increases security of storing passwords on the file system and decentralizing the password from a single config file.
-It is recommended to remove the hasher.py program when finished with setting up the environment.
 With that taken care of you are now ready to use satpy-scrapy!
 </p>

 ## Supported Satellites